CtrlK

 Completeness

-Clearly answers both 'what' (common Clerk SDK patterns and best practices for auth flows, user data, SDK integration) and 'when' (explicit 'Use when' clause and 'Trigger with phrases' section providing clear activation guidance).
+Clearly answers both 'what' (common Clerk SDK patterns and best practices for authentication flows, user data, SDK integration) and 'when' (explicit 'Use when' clause and 'Trigger with phrases like' section providing clear activation guidance).

 3 / 3